grafana/grafana-operator/docs/docs/api.md

         <td><b>appProtocol</b></td>
         <td>string</td>
         <td>
           The application protocol for this port.
+This is used as a hint for implementations to offer richer behavior for protocols that they understand.
 This field follows standard Kubernetes label syntax.
+Valid values are either:
-Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.<br/>
+ * Un-prefixed protocol names - reserved for IANA standard service names (as per RFC-6335 and https://www.iana.org/assignments/service-names).
+ * Kubernetes-defined prefixed names: * 'kubernetes.io/h2c' - HTTP/2 over cleartext as described in https://www.rfc-editor.org/rfc/rfc7540 * 'kubernetes.io/ws'  - WebSocket over cleartext as described in https://www.rfc-editor.org/rfc/rfc6455 * 'kubernetes.io/wss' - WebSocket over TLS as described in https://www.rfc-editor.org/rfc/rfc6455
+ * Other protocols should use implementation-defined prefixed names such as mycompany.com/my-custom-protocol.<br/>
         </td>
         <td>false</td>
       </tr><tr>